Sunday, October 25, 2009

 The hair on Ram’s neck felt like pin pricks and even his father could notice the goosebumps on his skin as he sat horror-struck and wide eyed.
 It looked almost as if he had suffered a seizure.

-“What’s the matter Ram?”, asked his father glimpsing at him while keeping an eye on the road, “Take it easy son, things like these happen all the time, get strong, learn to take them…lets go home soon and I’ll ask mommy to make us some nice coffee”
+“What’s the matter Ram?”, asked his father glimpsing at him while keeping an eye on the road, “Take it easy son, things like these happen all the time, be strong, learn to take them head on…lets go home soon and I’ll ask mommy to make us some nice coffee”

-Ram was looking outside intently and his expression did not change, he suddenly turned a pale shade of blue and began to whimper.
-Extremely alarmed, his father immediately pulled over the car.
-He started shaking Ram desperately, trying to get him to talk yet Ram sat there looking outside and sobbing inconsolably.
-He shivered like a terrified little cat and his teeth chattered as he stared with great focus at an old banyan tree at a distance.
-He was looking at something, something that was scaring him a great deal.
-Ram’s father looked in the trees direction.
+But coffe was the last thing on Ram's mind.
+He was looking outside with an expression of utter bafflement and fear, he suddenly turned pallor and his face turned a faint shade of blue.
+A thin film of perspiration appeared on his forehead and his face slowly contorted as he began to whimper.
+Alarmed, his father immediately pulled over.
+He grabbed Ram and shook him desperately, trying to get him to talk but Ram just sat there, his gaze fixed at something outside and he sobbed inconsolably.
+He convulsed like a terrified little cat and his teeth chattered as his eyes remained fixed with great focus at an isolated old banyan tree at a distance.
+He was looking at something, something that was scaring him a great deal, something he had never imagined he would ever be ill fated enough to see.
+His father looked in the tree's direction.

 Thursday, July 09, 2009